The GCS Associate Programme

 - Experience of working within an organisational setting, especially administration and working relationships.

-- Have successfully completed, or be about to complete, either the GCS Diploma in Psychodynamic Counselling or an equivalent qualification.
+- Have successfully completed, or be about to complete, a Diploma in Counselling and be committed to developing their psychodynamic practice.

 - Evidence a sound level of counselling competence with the capacity to deepen their skills.